xinxingwu-uk/DGAE/README.md

 ## Model

-Our main model is as follows:
+Our main model (i.e. Model (5)) is as follows:

 <img src="./Html/Model.png" width="50%">

-The loss function is as follows (i.e. Model (5)):
+The loss function is as follows:

 <img src="./Html/L3.png" width="40%">